NXT TV preview: Four-way for an NXT North American Title shot, two Dusty Rhodes Tag Team Classic tournament matches - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for the NXT television show that will be held Wednesday in Winter Park, Florida at Full Sail University.
+The following matches are advertised for the NXT television show that will be held tonight in Winter Park, Florida at Full Sail University.

 -Keith Lee vs. Dominik Dijakovic vs. Cameron Grimes vs. Damian Priest in a four-way for a shot at the NXT North American Championship.